Samrita-K/Samrita-K/README.md

 - 👋 Hi, I’m Samrita Kulkarni
 - 👀 I’m interested in ...
-Data Science
+Data analysis and Data Science
 - 🌱 I’m currently learning ...
 Data Analytics
 - 💞️ I’m looking to collaborate on ...
-Working on different datasets
+Working and exploring different datasets
 - 📫 How to reach me ... email me to samrita.k@gmail.com

 <!---